-The structure of the crust and upper mantle beneath the European Arctic, and the Barents Sea especially, has been the subject of special interest among Earth scientists in the recent years (e.g., Vorren et al. 1990; Artyshkov 2004, 2005; Breivik et al. 1999, 2002; Ebbing et al. 2005; Gudlaugsson et al. 1998; Mann et al. 2004).
-This relatively small region includes a complex of diverse tectonic features such as the deep ocean, a continental margin, a mid-ocean ridge, an ancient shield, and a continental shelf with one of most prominent sedimentary basins in the world.
+The structure of the crust and upper mantle beneath the European Arctic, and the Barents Sea especially, has been the subject of special interest among Earth scientists in the recent years (e.g. Vorren et al. 1990; Gudlaugsson et al. 1998; Breivik et al. 1999, 2002; Artyushkov 2004, 2005; Mann et al. 2004; Ebbing et al. 2005).
+This relatively small region includes a complex of diverse tectonic features such as the deep ocean, a continental margin, a mid-ocean ridge, an ancient shield, and a continental shelf with one of most prominent sedimentary basins in the world (Fig. 1a).
 The upper crust of the eastern Barents Sea shelf is relatively well studied, as this area is considered to have high oil and gas resources.
 The tectonic history of the basin, however, and its relation to the structure of the underlying mantle remains poorly understood.
-In addition, knowledge of the deep structure of this region is important for monitoring seismic activity within the region, which includes the Soviet nuclear test site at Novaya Zemlya.
+In addition, knowledge of the deep structure of this region is important for